 You did it!
 You bought a treasured wardrobe treat, a premium fashion find.
 Either you searched high and low or you were in the right place at the right time, it’s yours now.
-Adding premium designed pieces to your closet feels great because: A.) you bought it because you LOVE it and B.) you know these garments are built to last.
+Adding quality designed pieces to your closet feels great because: A.) you LOVE it and B.) you know these garments are built to last.

 Now what?
 You want to ensure these hard won treasures endure.
 We polled the See ROSE Go office for trusted tips on how to care of our clothing.
 Our biggest takeaway is that first and foremost, everything we wear should be enjoyed.
 We deserve to live in the clothes we love with joie de vivre, not shadowed by trepidation.
 Here are some of our own tips to prolong the lifespan of your favorite items.

 1. Pay Attention to Care Instructions